elicia4/linux_notes/tools/vim/09-vim-tips.md

 1. To quit all tabs: `:qa`

-1. To only substitue from current line to the end of the file:
+1. To only substitute from current line to the end of the file:

    ```bash
    :.,$s/foo/bar/gi